univention/univention-corporate-server/doc/manual/user-management/password-settings-windows-clients.rst

 With the Samba domain object, one can set the password requirements for logins to Windows clients in a Samba domain.

-The Samba domain object is managed via the UMC module *LDAP directory*.
+The Samba domain object is managed via the UMC module :guilabel:`LDAP directory`.
 It can be found in the ``samba`` container below the LDAP base and carries the domain's NetBIOS name.

 The settings of the Samba domain object and the policy (see :ref:`users-passwords`) should be set identically,